IbraheemHazem/IbraheemHazem/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Front-End%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software developer specializing in front-end.
+- 🏢 I'm a Tech-savvy Software developer specializing in front-end.
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- Delving into HTML, CSS, and JavaScript.
+- Experimenting with [React Js].
+- Building projects to solidify my understanding.

+🤝 Open to Collaboration:
+I'm always eager to connect with fellow developers, share insights, and possibly collaborate on exciting projects.
+If you have any tips, resources, or just want to chat about coding, feel free to reach out!

+🌱 Continuous Learning:
+This is just the beginning, and I'm committed to continuous learning and growth.
+If you have any advice or experiences to share from your own journey, I'd love to hear them!
 - ⚡ Fun Fact: My best code seems to come to life after midnight.
 There's something magical about the quiet hum of the computer and the glow of the screen that fuels my late-night coding sessions.